astrochili/vscode-defold/README.md

 Local Lua Debugger is a *local* debugger.
 So you can't debug the game on the device by this way.

-**Hot reloading** is also avaivale from Defold Editor.
+**Hot reloading** is also available from the Defold Editor.
 Just select a runned localhost target in the *Project / Target* menu when the game is running.